Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Vemet admired the weapon with shining eyes.
 “My clever boy.
 Your dam would be delighted.”

 Vemik’s mother had died in childbirth two years earlier.
-Gods be praised, the infant---one of Vemik’s many sisters---had lived.
+Gods be praised, the infant - one of Vemik’s many sisters - had lived.
 “She convinced the gods to smile on me.
 It worked even better than I hoped!”

 Their happy chatter was interrupted by the Singer, who came storming from her hut armed with all the tools to pass a boy to adulthood.
 “Do not let him rest!” she snapped.
 “He must not rest.”